AmanBits/amanbits/README.md

 ## 🌟 **About Me**

-- 💻 Building scalable web applications with modern tech stacks
+- 💻 Expertise: Java, React, Node.js, Spring, and more
-- 🚀 Passionate about Open Source and Creative Projects
+- 🚀 Building scalable web applications and creative projects
-- 🌱 Currently learning **Spring Framework** and **Hibernate**
+- 🌱 Currently learning: **Spring Boot** and **Hibernate**

 ---